freedmand/distinguish/README.md

 And shouldn't there be an easy way to minify class names for production lest everyone know you named a slider class `cool-slider` (to avoid that naming conflict you probably invented in the back of your head).

 In short, it can be a chore to deal with CSS class names (and ID selectors), and that's been a large part of why it's hard to share modular web components that aren't just pure JavaScript.
-For these reasons, there should be a general-purpose name compilation tool that is as simple as possible but highly flexible.
+For these reasons, there should be a general-purpose name remapping tool that is easy to use and highly flexible.

 Introducing...

 # Distinguish [![Build Status](https://travis-ci.org/freedmand/distinguish.svg?branch=master)](https://travis-ci.org/freedmand/distinguish)

+Distinguish is a Node command-line tool to rename and minify identifiers in any language, isolate namespaces, and declare variables — it is designed to be simple and fast.

-The basic idea of Distinguish is that you mark up your CSS classes slightly to be machine-parseable, and then the program will take care of all the heavy lifting to minify names and avoid naming conflicts across modules.
+In a nutshell, you put in minimal effort to mark up your CSS classes (and other identifiers), and then the program will take care of all the heavy lifting to minify names and avoid naming conflicts across modules.

 Whereas before you might write a CSS class as `.search` or an ID as `#search`, now you write `._cls-search` and `#_id-search`.
-This does a few things.
+This does a few things:

 * Tells Distinguish that you are dealing with `cls`, a CSS class type, and `id`, an ID type.
 By keeping track, Distinguish knows which context the name `search` is in and can work its magic accordingly.
+You can define your own types to rename all sorts of things.
+* Still works in modern browsers without needing compilation (unless you have names that clash across namespaces, which are described in more detail below).
 * Uses a naming convention with an underscore and hyphen in the name selector that's easy to parse and unlikely to conflict with anything else.

 Distinguish does not require separate logic for handling CSS, HTML, JS, or any other language (like Sass, TypeScript, etc.) — rather, the name carries on its own.
 Distinguish by default will operate on all files in a specified source directory.